-To continue the example, if a student in the 2020 tuition cohort remains enrolled as an undergraduate in fall 2025, they will be assessed the same tuition and administrative mandatory fees as the 2021 tuition cohort.
-If they remain enrolled in fall 2026, they will be assessed the same tuition and fees as the 2022 tuition cohort, and so on.
+To continue the example, if a student in the 2025 tuition cohort remains enrolled as an undergraduate in fall 2030, they will be assessed the same tuition and administrative mandatory fees as the 2026 tuition cohort.
+If they remain enrolled in fall 2031, they will be assessed the same tuition and fees as the 2027 tuition cohort, and so on.

-Summer term tuition for the 2020 tuition cohort will be 85% of academic year tuition for residents and 65% of regular academic year tuition for non-residents.
+Summer term tuition rates are established by the Board’s adoption of the tuition and fee tables and may vary from academic year rates.

 The fixed tuition and administrative mandatory fee guarantee for a tuition cohort is for five years with the following exceptions: